 Celebrating 160 years of Public Works in Queensland

-2022 marks the 160th anniversary of Public Works in Queensland.
+2022 marked the 160th anniversary of Public Works in Queensland.

 It was in 1862 that the original Lands and Works Department formed to oversee a large building works program in the newly established state of Queensland.